prabhuinbarajan/bootstrap/README.md

    * Docker-compose
    * Docker-machine

-   ** Note: Qubeship for now only supports "Docker Toolbox" on Mac OS.
+   ** Note: Qubeship for now only supports "Docker Toolbox" on macOS.
 "Docker for Mac" and Linux will be supported soon.

 2. Text Editor
 3. Curl
-4. A valid and running docker host.
-Docker Host should be up and running.
+4. **__A valid and running docker host.
+Docker Host should be up and running.__**

 You should be able to run the following command and get a valid output:
 ```